MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/types3/TypeSystem3.md

 There is only one type definition, but there can be many type usages.
 The SymTypeExpression knows its corresponding Symbol (if applicable):
-* SymTypeOfGenerics, SymTypeOfObject, and SymTypePrimitive know their corresponding TypeSymbol
+* SymTypeOfGenerics, SymTypeOfObject, SymTypePrimitive, and SymTypeVariable know their corresponding TypeSymbol
 * SymTypeOfFunction _may_ have a corresponding FunctionSymbol (e.g., a named function declaration) or not (e.g., a lambda function definition)
-* SymTypeVariable _may_ have a corresponding TypeVarSymbol (e.g., for a named type variable) or not (e.g., a SymTypeVariable calculated based on a wildcard)
 * Other SymTypeExpressions do not have a corresponding symbol.

 A type symbol,